VIHATTeam/OMICALL-React-Native-SDK/README.md

 #### Android:

-- Add this setting in `build.gradle`:
+- Add these settings in `build.gradle`:
 ```
 jcenter()
 maven {